kees-z/DuplicatiDocs/docs/06-advanced-options.md

 ### auto-compact-interval
 `--auto-compact-interval = 0m`
 The minimum amount of time that must elapse after the last compaction before another will be automatically triggered at the end of a backup job.
 Automatic compaction can be a long-running process and may not be desirable to run after every single backup.
+Requires `--no-auto-compact = false`.

 ### auto-update
 `--auto-update = false`